 How To Remove Mold From Walls

-In a spray bottle, combine one part bleach to three parts water and completely soak the mouldy portions of the wall.
+In a spray bottle, combine one part bleach with three parts water and completely soak the moldy portions of the wall.
 As you work, open a window and/or have a fan blowing; bleach smells are unpleasant and can irritate the lungs.
-Allow the bleach to sink into the mould on the walls for several minutes before removing the spots with a scrub brush.
+Allow the bleach to sink into the mold on the walls for several minutes before removing the spots with a scrub brush.
 If the stains are widespread or deep, the treatment may need to be repeated to eliminate all discoloration.